nkoehring/250kb-club/README.md

 ## Adding a web page

-Please add a PR in Github that adds a page to `src/pages.json`.
-If unsure, you can also write an issue mentioning the website.
-The website will be added after passing the review.
+Please send a patch or pull request.
+If unsure, you can also write a ticket mentioning the website(s).
+The website(s) will be added after passing the review.

 ## What are those values?